 Here’s a great little water workout that you can do this Summer that will help you maintain great cardiovascular health, but also give you something to do instead of floating around the pool on your lilo.

 4. Weight-bearing, Strength Training For Healthy Bones And Joints

-Same goes for hips, ankles, wrists, elbows and shoulders.
+The same goes for hips, ankles, wrists, elbows and shoulders.
 We are only as young as we allow ourselves to feel so why should we limit ourselves?
 Every week – I aim for two to three times per week – I will do a strength training routine after a walk or a run.
-I do the walk or run first to warm up the joints and muscles and then I get on the weight bearing exercise.
+I do the walk or run first to warm up the joints and muscles and then I get on the weight-bearing exercise.
 I sometimes use weights, but also like to only rely on body weight at times.
-You don’t have to use weights to be doing weight bearing exercise, but they definitely do help.
+You don’t have to use weights to be doing weight-bearing exercise, but they definitely do help.
 Your body offers sufficient weight for the exercises to be more than beneficial, but when you get to a point of the exercise becoming too easy, then you need to step it up a notch by using weights.

 5. Yoga For Mind, Body And Soul

 My yoga of choice is ashtanga yoga.
 I used to teach it, but now just do it for myself at home.
 Ashtanga yoga is a lot more fluid and flowing than a standard Hatha yoga class.
 It is jam-packed with poses that challenge my body and mind and it makes me feel completely energised afterwards.
 There are so many different types of yoga that you can benefit from and a multitude of exceptional studios that offer classes.